 In most cases, people who experience a concussion after a car accident will fully recover within three to four weeks.
-However, about 10% will develop what’s known as post-concussion syndrome and will be entitled to additional compensation in their personal injury claim.
+However, about 10% will develop what’s known as post-concussion syndrome and will be entitled to additional compensation for their personal injury claim.
 A concussion is also a common workers' compensation injury, which can occur as a result of an object falling on a worker's head, or in a slip and fall type accident in which the individual strikes their head on the floor.

 Symptoms of Post-Concussion Syndrome